Ancient and medieval Indian cave paintings – online encyclopedia

 Why such interest in this theme?

-The main reasons for high interest in Indian cave paintings are the following:
+The main reasons for the high interest in Indian cave paintings are the following:

 Preservation of paintings in caves

 There have been preserved rather many ancient paintings in India – in spite of the fact that painting is comparatively short-lived and fragile art.
-It disappears together with its base – paper, fabric, wood, plaster and even walls of stone masonry buildings.
-Due to this today we have very few examples of ancient painting – although many indications show that painting has been very popular and well developed form of art since many thousands of years.
+It disappears together with its base – paper, fabric, wood, plaster, and even walls of stone masonry buildings.
+Due to this today we have very few examples of ancient painting – although many indications show that painting has been a very popular and well-developed form of art for many thousands of years.

 Caves and rock-cut structures sometimes provide suitable conditions for paintings to survive – paintings here survive not just centuries but even tens of thousands of years.
 Due to this the paintings in caves, on natural rock face provide the only possibility to see the ancient paintings (another, less convenient possibility is provided by ceramics).
 In this respect, each rock painting resembles a keyhole through which we see the abundant and vital life of our ancestors.

 A huge number of cave temples

 India is extremely rich with ancient rock-cut cave temples – no other region in the world can compete with India in this respect.
-Geology of Deccan Plateau and some more regions of India provides enough cliff faces and domes perfectly suitable to create rock-cut architecture.
+The geology of the Deccan Plateau and some more regions of India provides enough cliff faces and domes perfectly suitable to create rock-cut architecture.
 It is estimated that there are more than 1,500 individual rock-cut caves in India and there still are discovered new ones.

 Basalt, diorite, granite is widespread in Deccan Plateau – these rocks can be tough and time resistant, thus providing an ideal basis for paintings.
 A shade of deep cave and skillful protection from seeping water provide ideal protection from elements.
-A large area of India and diversity of cultures promise diversity in artistic styles as well.
+A large area of India and the diversity of cultures promise diversity in artistic styles as well.